cfranc0/unipd-rdc/README.md

 You can find scripts related to the HTTP standard as listed in the *Standards* section.

-Every script is written in english and commented.
+Base scripts are written in english and commented, exam solutions may be commented in italian.